yeates/yeates.github.io/index.md

 ## About Me

 Welcome to Yongsheng's home page.
 I am currently a research assistant at [Institute of Software Chinese Academy of Sciences](http://english.is.cas.cn/), Beijing, where I work on deep video inpainting and diffusion-based generative models.
 Before that, I received my master's degree from [University of Chinese Academy of Sciences](https://english.ucas.ac.cn/) under the guidance of Prof. Tiejian Luo, in June 2022.
+Fortunately, I had the privilege of working with three outstanding individuals, [Libo Zhang](https://isrc.iscas.ac.cn/zhanglibo/), [Heng Fan](https://hengfan2010.github.io/), and [Dawei Du](https://sites.google.com/view/daweidu), during my master's degree studies.

-<p style='color:red'>I am searching for a PhD position in 2023.</p>
+<p style='color:red'>As a highly motivated individual with a strong passion for learning and research, I am actively seeking a Ph.D. position in 2023.
+Please feel free to contact me.</p>

 ## Research Interests